Cograph Editing: Merging Modules is equivalent to Editing P4's: Cographs and the Modular Decomposition

 First, we briefly summarize the relationship between cographs $G$ and the modular decomposition $\MD(G)$.
 While the first three items are from \cite{BLS:99,Corneil:81}, the proof of the fourth item can be found in \cite{Boeckner:98,HHH+13}.

 \begin{theorem}[\cite{BLS:99,Corneil:81,HHH+13}] Let $G=(V,E)$ be an arbitrary graph.
 Then the following statements are equivalent. \begin{enumerate} \item $G$ is a cograph. \item $G$ does not contain induced paths on four vertices. \item $\MDT(G)$ is the cotree of $G$ and hence, has no inner vertices labeled with ``prime''. \item Define a set $\mc R(G)$ of triples as follows: For any three vertices $x,y,z\in V$ we add the triple $\rt{xy|z}$ to $\mc R(G)$ if either $xz,yz\in E$ and $xy\notin E$ or $xz,yz\notin E$ and $xy\in E$.
+There is a tree $T$ that displays all triples in $\mc R(G)$. \end{enumerate} \end{theorem}